jimmyhcao/CowSayScheduling-/BashScript.md

 <br>
 <br><img src="https://i.imgur.com/Q2QtqHE.png" height="70%" width="70%">

-Lucky Duck Casino requested a script that would be able to search for a <i> specific time, specific date, and specific game </i>
+Lucky Duck Casino requested a script that would be able to find the employee working given a <i> specific time, specific date, and specific game </i>

 <h2>Resolution</h2>
 After understanding what is was being requested from Lucky Duck Casino and a familiar understanding of basic command line tools as shown in <a href="https://github.com/jimmyhcao/CowSayScheduling-/blob/main/README.md"> README</a>, we can begin to create a script to parse through the data to find any dealer working given the data, time and game played.